TransUnion (NYSE:TRU) Expected to Post Earnings of $0.79 Per Share

-Brokerages expect TransUnion (NYSE:TRU) to report earnings of $0.79 per share for the current fiscal quarter, according to Zacks.
-Seven analysts have provided estimates for TransUnion’s earnings, with the lowest EPS estimate coming in at $0.77 and the highest estimate coming in at $0.80.
-TransUnion reported earnings per share of $0.75 during the same quarter last year, which indicates a positive year-over-year growth rate of 5.3%.
-The company is scheduled to announce its next earnings report on Tuesday, February 16th.
+Equities analysts predict that TransUnion (NYSE:TRU) will announce earnings per share (EPS) of $0.79 for the current fiscal quarter, Zacks reports.
+Seven analysts have issued estimates for TransUnion’s earnings, with the highest EPS estimate coming in at $0.80 and the lowest estimate coming in at $0.77.
+TransUnion posted earnings of $0.75 per share in the same quarter last year, which suggests a positive year-over-year growth rate of 5.3%.
+The company is expected to report its next earnings report on Tuesday, February 16th.

-On average, analysts expect that TransUnion will report full year earnings of $3.00 per share for the current year, with EPS estimates ranging from $2.98 to $3.01.
-For the next fiscal year, analysts anticipate that the firm will post earnings of $3.33 per share, with EPS estimates ranging from $3.19 to $3.48.
-Zacks’ EPS averages are an average based on a survey of analysts that cover TransUnion.
+According to Zacks, analysts expect that TransUnion will report full-year earnings of $3.00 per share for the current financial year, with EPS estimates ranging from $2.98 to $3.01.
+For the next fiscal year, analysts forecast that the firm will report earnings of $3.33 per share, with EPS estimates ranging from $3.19 to $3.48.
+Zacks’ earnings per share averages are a mean average based on a survey of research analysts that cover TransUnion.

-TransUnion (NYSE:TRU) last announced its earnings results on Tuesday, October 27th.
-The business services provider reported $0.81 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.69 by $0.12.
-The company had revenue of $695.90 million during the quarter, compared to the consensus estimate of $682.24 million.
-TransUnion had a net margin of 11.62% and a return on equity of 23.04%.
-The firm’s revenue for the quarter was up 1.0% on a year-over-year basis.
-During the same quarter in the prior year, the company posted $0.76 earnings per share.
+TransUnion (NYSE:TRU) last released its earnings results on Tuesday, October 27th.
+The business services provider reported $0.81 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.69 by $0.12.
+The firm had revenue of $695.90 million during the quarter, compared to analysts’ expectations of $682.24 million.
+TransUnion had a return on equity of 23.04% and a net margin of 11.62%.
+The firm’s revenue was up 1.0% on a year-over-year basis.
+During the same quarter last year, the business posted $0.76 earnings per share.

-In other TransUnion news, CEO Christopher A. Cartwright sold 28,577 shares of the stock in a transaction on Wednesday, October 14th.
-The stock was sold at an average price of $89.92, for a total transaction of $2,569,643.84.
-Following the sale, the chief executive officer now owns 134,691 shares in the company, valued at $12,111,414.72.
-The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
-Also, insider David M. Neenan sold 30,000 shares of the stock in a transaction on Monday, November 9th.
-The stock was sold at an average price of $94.00, for a total value of $2,820,000.00.
-The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 67,414 shares of company stock worth $6,154,272.
-Company insiders own 0.38% of the company’s stock.

-Several hedge funds have recently modified their holdings of the stock.
-Ninety One SA PTY Ltd raised its position in shares of TransUnion by 17.5% in the third quarter.
-Ninety One SA PTY Ltd now owns 774 shares of the business services provider’s stock worth $65,000 after buying an additional 115 shares in the last quarter.
-Xponance Inc. raised its position in shares of TransUnion by 0.8% in the third quarter.
-Xponance Inc. now owns 18,115 shares of the business services provider’s stock worth $1,524,000 after buying an additional 151 shares in the last quarter.
-GWM Advisors LLC raised its position in shares of TransUnion by 3.8% in the third quarter.
-GWM Advisors LLC now owns 4,969 shares of the business services provider’s stock worth $418,000 after buying an additional 183 shares in the last quarter.
-Chartwell Investment Partners LLC raised its position in shares of TransUnion by 6.9% in the second quarter.
-Chartwell Investment Partners LLC now owns 4,114 shares of the business services provider’s stock worth $358,000 after buying an additional 267 shares in the last quarter.
-Finally, Nelson Van Denburg & Campbell Wealth Management Group LLC raised its position in shares of TransUnion by 6.7% in the third quarter.
-Nelson Van Denburg & Campbell Wealth Management Group LLC now owns 4,770 shares of the business services provider’s stock worth $401,000 after buying an additional 300 shares in the last quarter.
-Institutional investors own 98.79% of the company’s stock.

-The business also recently announced a quarterly dividend, which will be paid on Thursday, December 10th.
+The company also recently announced a quarterly dividend, which will be paid on Thursday, December 10th.
 Shareholders of record on Wednesday, November 25th will be given a dividend of $0.075 per share.
+This represents a $0.30 dividend on an annualized basis and a yield of 0.32%.
 The ex-dividend date of this dividend is Tuesday, November 24th.
-This represents a $0.30 annualized dividend and a dividend yield of 0.32%.
-TransUnion’s dividend payout ratio is currently 11.76%.
+TransUnion’s dividend payout ratio (DPR) is presently 11.76%.

+In other news, insider David E. Wojczynski sold 2,337 shares of TransUnion stock in a transaction on Tuesday, September 15th.
+The stock was sold at an average price of $87.56, for a total value of $204,627.72.
+The sale was disclosed in a filing with the SEC, which is available through this link.
+Also, insider David M. Neenan sold 30,000 shares of TransUnion stock in a transaction on Monday, November 9th.
+The shares were sold at an average price of $94.00, for a total value of $2,820,000.00.
+The disclosure for this sale can be found here.
+Over the last ninety days, insiders have sold 67,414 shares of company stock valued at $6,154,272.
+0.38% of the stock is currently owned by corporate insiders.

+Large investors have recently made changes to their positions in the company.
+Morgan Stanley grew its holdings in shares of TransUnion by 8.1% during the first quarter.
+Morgan Stanley now owns 283,541 shares of the business services provider’s stock worth $18,765,000 after purchasing an additional 21,219 shares during the last quarter.
+Raymond James Financial Services Advisors Inc. boosted its holdings in shares of TransUnion by 1.3% in the second quarter.
+Raymond James Financial Services Advisors Inc. now owns 25,393 shares of the business services provider’s stock valued at $2,210,000 after acquiring an additional 336 shares in the last quarter.
+Redpoint Investment Management Pty Ltd boosted its holdings in TransUnion by 19.9% during the second quarter.
+Redpoint Investment Management Pty Ltd now owns 4,483 shares of the business services provider’s stock worth $390,000 after buying an additional 744 shares in the last quarter.
+Stanley Laman Group Ltd. boosted its holdings in TransUnion by 2.0% during the second quarter.
+Stanley Laman Group Ltd. now owns 48,588 shares of the business services provider’s stock worth $4,229,000 after buying an additional 976 shares in the last quarter.
+Finally, Financial Management Professionals Inc. bought a new stake in TransUnion during the second quarter worth approximately $73,000.
+Institutional investors and hedge funds own 98.79% of the company’s stock.

 About TransUnion